UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCLA and its opponents have combined to put up more than 55 points in three of four games this season.
+- UCLA and its opponents have combined to score more than 55.5 points in three of four games this season.

-- Arizona State's games have yet to go over 55 points this season.
+- Arizona State has not yet combined with its opponents to score more than 55.5 points in a game this season.

-- The two teams combine to score 71 points per game, 16.0 more than the total in this contest.
+- The combined points per game average of the two teams, 71, is 15.5 points more than Saturday's over/under.

-- This contest's total is 13.7 points more than the 41.3 these two squads combine to allow per game this season.
+- This contest's over/under is 14.2 points more than the 41.3 these two squads combine to allow per game this season.

+- Bruins games this season feature an average total of 65.4 points, a number 9.9 points higher than Saturday's over/under.

-- The average total in Bruins games this season is 65.4, 10.4 points above Saturday's total of 55.
+- The 55.5 total in this game is 5.0 points higher than the 50.5 average total in Sun Devils games this season.

-- In 2021, games involving the Sun Devils have averaged a total of 50.5 points, 4.5 fewer than this game's set over/under.

 UCLA Stats and Trends

-- The Bruins have covered the spread twice this season when favored by 3.5 points or more (in three chances).
+- UCLA has three wins against the spread in four games this season.

+- This season, the Bruins have two ATS wins in three games as a favorite of 3 points or more.

-- UCLA's games this year have hit the over on one of four set point totals (25%).
+- UCLA's games this year have hit the over one time in four opportunities (25%).

-- When UCLA records more than 16.0 points, it is 3-1 against the spread and 3-1 overall.
+- UCLA is 3-1 against the spread and 3-1 overall in games when it records more than 16.0 points.

-- When UCLA churns out more than 247.5 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that UCLA piles up over 247.5 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Bruins have three turnovers, three fewer than the Sun Devils have takeaways (6).
+- The Bruins have turned the ball over three times this season, three fewer than the Sun Devils have forced (6).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.